CmrxRecon/CMRxRecon2024/README.md

 **1) Goal:** To develop a sampling-universal model that can robustly reconstruct CMR images 1) from different k-space trajectories (uniform, Guassian, and pseudo radial undersampling with temporal/parametric interleaving); 2) at different acceleration factors (acceleration factors from 4x to 24x, ACS not included for calculations).
 The proposed method is supposed to leverage deep learning algorithms to exploit the potential of random sampling, enabling faster acquisition times while maintaining high-quality image reconstructions.

-**2) Note:** In TASK 2, participants are allowed to train **only one universal model** to reconstruct various data at the aforementioned different undersampling scenarios.
+**2) Note:** In TASK 2, participants are allowed to train **only one universal model** to reconstruct various data at the different undersampling scenarios (including different k-space trajectories: uniform, Guassian, and pseudo radial undersampling with temporal/parametric interleaving; and different acceleration factors: 4x, 8x, 12x, 16x, 20x, 24x, ACS not included for calculations); **TrainingSet includes Cine, Aorta, Mapping, and Tagging; ValidationSet and TestSet also include Cine, Aorta, Mapping, and Tagging**; the data size of Cine, Aorta, Mapping, and Tagging is 5D (nx,ny,nc,nz,nt); **the size of all undersampling masks is 3D (nx,ny,nt)**, the central 16 lines (ny, in ktUniform and ktGaussian) or central 16x16 regions (nx*ny, in ktRadial) are always fully sampled to be used as autocalibration signals (ACS).

 ![Task 2](https://github.com/CmrxRecon/CMRxRecon2024/blob/main/Task2.png)